 Peter Bryant is the Head of Learning Technology and Innovation at the London School of Economics and Political Science.
 He leads the team that won the Overall Gold Award for innovative pedagogy at the 2016 Wharton-QS Stars Reimagine Education awards, and the ALT Learning Technology Team of the Year in 2016.
 In his current role, he engages with academics to develop innovative approaches to education and curriculum and assessment design through technology.
 He was co-leader of the innovative open education project Constitution UK.
 His research interests include digital identity and social media, the emergence of digital pedagogies, and strategic approaches to pedagogical change.
 He co-leads the Future Happens project which uses innovative approaches to problem-solving and change management to engage the wider sector in debates around technology, pedagogy and the future of the University sector.

 Martin Weller is Professor of Educational Technology at the Open University in the UK.
 He chaired the OU’s first elearning course in 1999 with 15,000 students, and has been the VLE Director at the OU.
 He was part of the team that initiated the OpenLearn project and is currently Director of the OER Research Hub project.
 He is author of the books The Digital Scholar and The Battle for Open.
 He holds the ICDE Chair in OER.
 He blogs at edtechie.net

 Daniel Clark is Head of Accountancy & Tax Subject Matter Experts at BPP Professional Education.
 He manages a team which develops content for all BPP's finance courses, as well as writing training material under contract for professional accountancy institutes all over the world.
 His past roles include Head of Online Programmes at BPP Business School and Senior Lecturer in Accounting & Finance at Chester Business School, as well teaching and course design roles.
 He has a strong focus on online education and supporting the use of technology enhancements to programmes.
-Before moving into education in 2007, Daniel spent fifteen years in a range of finance, HR and general management roles for employers including Ernst & Young and Goldman Sachs, and brings this practitioner experience into teaching and education management.
+Before moving into education in 2007, Daniel spent fifteen years in a range of finance, HR and general management roles for employers including Ernst & Young and Goldman Sachs.
 He is a Chartered Accountant and Senior Fellow of the Higher Education Academy.